View status information

 * For secondary storage, select SnapVault or SnapMirror.

-* Hover the cursor over a section of a chart to see a list of the VMs or Datastores in that category.
+* Hover the cursor over a section of a chart to see the count of VMs or Datastores in that category.
 In the Successful category, the most recent backup is listed for each resource.

 * Internal counters are updated after each primary or secondary backup.
 The dashboard tile is refreshed every six hours.
 The refresh time cannot be changed.